-The UNC Center for Media Law and Policy is an interdisciplinary research center run jointly out of the UNC School of Law and UNC School of Media and Journalism.
+The UNC Center for Media Law and Policy is an interdisciplinary research center run jointly out of the UNC School of Law and UNC Hussman School of Journalism and Media.
 The center’s work ranges from the legal and policy issues affecting traditional media organizations to the challenges posed by new communication technologies, including social media, the Internet, and mobile technology, and the impact they are having on governments, on the economy, and on cultural and social values throughout the world.

 The center capitalizes on the extraordinary strengths of UNC-Chapel Hill’s highly regarded law and journalism schools.
 Center events and projects bring together a diverse group of legal and communication scholars, media professionals, and practicing attorneys.
 Faculty and graduate students affiliated with the center conduct media law and policy research, host public events, including UNC’s annual First Amendment Day, and work to educate North Carolina’s business community about the opportunities for supporting and expanding entrepreneurship in the field of information technology.

 In 2004, a Raleigh, N.C., attorney and two University of North Carolina at Chapel Hill deans decided the University would be an ideal home for a media law and policy center.

-Raleigh attorney Wade Hargrove, then-Dean Richard Cole of the UNC School of Media and Journalism and then-Dean Gene R. Nichol of the UNC School of Law developed a center that would build on the University’s highly regarded journalism and law schools by bringing together the best minds in media law and policy to discuss the most important issues in the field.
+Raleigh attorney Wade Hargrove, then-Dean Richard Cole of the UNC Hussman School of Journalism and Media and then-Dean Gene R. Nichol of the UNC School of Law developed a center that would build on the University’s highly regarded journalism and law schools by bringing together the best minds in media law and policy to discuss the most important issues in the field.